SeLite/SeLite.github.io/PackagedScripts.md

 # Packaged scripts
 Packaged scripts are Selenese [scripts][script] together with any [Settings](Settings) and optional local `.html` forms/pages.
 They usually also use a framework.

-In SeLite these scripts validate functionality of [AddOns](AddOns) and application-specific frameworks.
+In SeLite these scripts validate functionality of [Components](Components) and application-specific frameworks.
 They also serve as practical documentation, ready for inspecting at any detail in Selenium IDE.

 ## Structure

 ## Installing and getting around ###
 Follow [InstallFromSource](InstallFromSource) for the easiest way to get SeLite packaged scripts.
-[AddOns](AddOns) that can be tested in Selenium IDE have subfolder `selenese-scripts`, e.g. [commands/selenese-scripts/](https://github.com/SeLite/SeLite/tree/master/commands/selenese-scripts).
+[Components](Components) that can be tested in Selenium IDE have subfolder `selenese-scripts`, e.g. [commands/selenese-scripts/](https://github.com/SeLite/SeLite/tree/master/commands/selenese-scripts).
 Each framework that comes with SeLite has [suites][suite] in its subfolder `test_suites_and_cases`, e.g. [phpmyfaq/test\_suites\_and\_cases/](https://github.com/SeLite/SeLite/tree/master/phpmyfaq/test_suites_and_cases).

 To make navigation across files easy, here's a convention: filenames of suites end with `_suite.html`, and cases are in files that have names ending with `_case.html`.
 If there are several shared cases, they can be in `shared_cases/` subfolder.